charleslaot/deckfordevs.com/README.md

 # deckfordevs.com
-A study flashcard web app to help developers with their interviewing skills.
+Study flashcard mobile app to help developers with their interviewing skills.